jbcodeforce/flink-studies/docs/index.md

 ## Statefulness

 When using aggregates or windows operators, states need to be kept.
-For fault tolerant Flink uses checkpoints and savepoints.
+For fault tolerance, Flink uses checkpoints and savepoints.

-Checkpoints represent a snapshot of where the input data stream is with each operator's state.
+**Checkpoints** represent a snapshot of where the input data stream is with each operator's state.
 A streaming dataflow can be resumed from a checkpoint while maintaining consistency (exactly-once processing semantics) by restoring the state of the operators and by replaying the records from the point of the checkpoint.

 In case of failure of a parallel execution, Flink stops the stream flow, then restarts operators from the last checkpoints.
 When doing the reallocation of data partition for processing, states are reallocated too.